Isolating Secrets Management within Kubernetes Namespaces

 1. Create an ESODeployment Resource

 Define an ESODeployment resource with the following sample YAML.
-This will configure the deployment scope, resource limits, and auto-update strategy:
+This will configure the deployment scope, resource limits, and auto-update strategy, (for this guide it is very important that you use Namespaced for the scope):

 apiVersion: eso.externalsecrets.com/v1